Healthy Planet

 One Home Ground

-It’s our belief that we all have a responsibility to protect our one-and-only ‘home ground’ and that climate change must be addressed as a matter of urgency.
+Turnstile believe we all have a responsibility to protect our one-and-only ‘home ground’ and that climate change must be addressed as a matter of urgency.
 We understand that as individuals and as a business, we must reduce direct CO2 emissions, offset unavoidable emissions and provide meaningful support to environmental projects.

 The Tenka Group, including the Turnstile business, is a certified Carbon Neutral company.
 Working with leading climate action advocate ClimatePartner, we have measured and calculated our greenhouse gas emissions across all offices and operations via a detailed Corporate Carbon Footprint Assessment.
 We have offset all our unavoidable emissions by investing in globally certified carbon offset projects, including Clean Oceans Plastic Bank, Solar Energy Project in Namibia and Plant-A-Tree Conservation Program Australia.